-• Is the change in features achieved through the issuance of a new contract?
+- Is the change in features achieved through the issuance of a new contract?
 Though the SOP appears to make it clear (paragraph A.4) that the technical structure of a contract modification is not relevant per se to a conclusion as to the classification of a contract modification, such structure (e.g., where the modification was accomplished through the issuance of a new contract) could provide an indication of the nature of the modification (e.g., the fact that a new contract was issued rather than a rider added to an existing contract may indicate that the newly added feature is integrated with the existing contract).

-- Was the change accompanied by a change in premium?
-Without a change in premium, the change may be an indication that the insured risks have not materially changed, such that the contract is substantially unchanged. - Was the change contemplated under the original terms of the contract?
+However, the issuance of a new contract does not automatically imply a substantially changed contract. - Was the change accompanied by a change in premium?
+Without a change in premium, the change may be an indication that the insured risks have not materially changed, meaning that the contract is substantially unchanged. - Was the change contemplated under the original terms of the contract?
 If so, then the modification may not be a contract replacement, provided that the change is within a narrow range allowed within the contract. - Does the contract provide additional benefits for an added fee while leaving existing benefits unchanged?
 In such a case, the additional benefits and any associated premium may be interpreted to be a new contract (and accounted for as such) with the existing benefits and original premiums not considered to be an internal replacement.